archammar/Solar-radiation-prediction-for-office-tower-using-machine-learning/README.md

 4. The pretrained models folder contain the pretrained ML codes in jupyter-notebooks for making the predictions of new cases.

 ## Instructions to predict solar radiation in Grasshopper using GH_CPython
+1. The Rhino software version used is 5 and has to be "run as administrator" while opening.
-1. The data used for machine learning model training can be downloaded from this link:
+2. The data used for machine learning model training can be downloaded from this link:

-2. The pretrained neural netwrok model can be run in GH_NN_integration.ipynb for the prediction tasks.
+3. The pretrained neural netwrok model can be run in GH_NN_integration.ipynb for the prediction tasks.
-3. The pretrained neural netwrok model can be run in GH_DT_integration.ipynb for the prediction tasks.
+4. The pretrained neural netwrok model can be run in GH_DT_integration.ipynb for the prediction tasks.
-4. The inputs can be given as a list under the variable name '_input' as per the example shown below.
+5. The inputs in grasshopper file can be given as a list under the variable name '_input' as per the example shown below.

 _input = [   <br />
 12.0, # --> Hours <br />